 SEP IRAs and solo 401(k)s are tax-deferred retirement savings vehicles for small business owners.
 They’re similar to each other but with one big difference.
 With a solo 401(k), a self-employed business owner can make contributions as both the employee and the employer.
 We’ll explain everything you need to know to make the call between a SEP IRA and solo 401(k).
-If you don’t know where to begin to set up the plan the best fits your needs, a financial advisor can help.
+If you don’t know where to begin when setting up your retirement plan, you may want to speak with a financial advisor.

 What Is a SEP IRA?